Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/CodeJamSession.md

 #####Throws

-*  If any error occurs while retrieving contest info or initial values.
+* *IOException* If any error occurs while retrieving contest info or initial values.

 ---
 ###download(ProblemInput)